accessun/blog/src/content/blog/A-simple-trick-to-synchronize-multiple-ajax-callbacks-with-a-subsequent-procedure-in-JavaScript.md

 ---
-title: >-
+title: A simple trick to synchronize multiple ajax callbacks with a subsequent procedure in JavaScript
-  A simple trick to synchronize multiple ajax callbacks with a subsequent procedure in JavaScript
+metaDescription: A simple trick to synchronize multiple ajax callbacks with a subsequent procedure in JavaScript
-date: 2017-04-15 21:44:25
+pubDate: 2017-04-15
+featured: false
+categories: ['Technical']
-tags:
+tags: ['javascript']
-- JavaScript
+readingTime: 10 min
 ---

 A simple trick to synchronize multiple ajax callbacks with a subsequent procedure in JavaScript